Members’ Voluntary Winding Up

 However, companies under insolvency proceedings or involved in a compromise or arrangement with members or creditors cannot be struck off.
 The company may also be restored to the register within 6 years of the company being struck off.
 Where a company is not able to meet the strict requirements to be struck off, liquidation may be a more apt solution.

-What is Members’ voluntary Winding Up
+What is Members’ Voluntary Winding Up

 Members’ voluntary winding up is used when a company is capable of fully settling its debts within 12 months after the commencement of the winding-up process.